urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 Mainly due to the lack of serialization, which is very important for progressive updates, in the [racket graph library] I had to implement a graph in graphite.
-I would have worked towards contributing to it and  adding it there but I felt that could not add generic serialization support and still stay on track with graphite.
+I would have preferred to [add serialization support to graph] but I could not do that and still stay on track with graphite.

 The graph is built out of a hash table, think of it as an "association hash table", of `id` to `node` where the *id* of a node is a *key* and the *node* itself is the *value*.

-Using a `hash table` and not a list has the following pros:
+Using a `hash table` and not a `list` has the following pros:

  - no duplicates
- - constant time lookups if we have a `segment` and its `offset`
+ - constant-time lookups if we have a `segment` and its `offset`

 and cons: